exasol/mysql-virtual-schema/doc/user_guide/mysql_user_guide.md

 ### Optional Parameters

 For virtual-schema-common-jdbc there are two ways to infer the datatypes of the columns in the result set:
-* based on the data types of the values in the result set
+* (O1) based on the data types of the values in the result set
-* calculated by Exasol database based on metadata of the connection
+* (O2) calculated by Exasol database based on metadata of the connection

 The second option has been implemented in VSMYSQL version 4.0.0 and requires at least Exasol 7.1.14 or Exasol 8.6.0.

-If parameter `IMPORT_DATA_TYPES` is not specified or with value `'EXASOL_CALCULATED'` then VSMYSQL will use the second option if possible.
+If parameter `IMPORT_DATA_TYPES` is not specified or with value `'EXASOL_CALCULATED'` then VSMYSQL will use option (O2) if possible.

-If you want to use the first option even with newer versions of VSMYSQL and Exasol database then please add optional parameter `IMPORT_DATA_TYPES = 'FROM_RESULT_SET'`.
+If you want to use option (O1) even with newer versions of VSMYSQL and Exasol database then please add optional parameter `IMPORT_DATA_TYPES = 'FROM_RESULT_SET'`.

 ## Data Types Conversion